Using with Custom Endpoints

 This is a public endpoint and you need to enforce logic on the server-side

-We can still call these custom endpoints using ts-force and often even use our generated classes with the request and response.
+and often even use our generated classes with the request and response.

 @RestResource